GCIncentives/order-service/docs/index.md

 New enahanced entity added and can be accessed if needed.
 This is an addition and is not intended to break any existing clients.

+New fields
+* AcknowledgeMentId
+* StatusCode
+* StatusMessage
 ```xml

 <soap:Envelope xmlns:soap="http://schemas.xmlsoap.org/soap/envelope/" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns:xsd="http://www.w3.org/2001/XMLSchema">